Corridors and resorts don’t mix: proposal threatens grizzly bear and wolverine

 - If approved, this resort could sever a critical north-south corridor for grizzlies and wolverine due to its size and location and the increased highway traffic to access the resort;

-- This proposal restricts access to Crown land that local recreationists, hunters and others have been using for decades, exploiting public land to feed profits on the proponent’s adjacent private land;
+- This proposal restricts access to land that local recreationists, hunters and others have been using for decades, exploiting public land to feed profits on the proponent’s adjacent private land;

 - The cumulative impacts on the ecosystem and the potential socio-economic impacts to the small rural communities in the area have not been assessed;